ironvietman/fiberscore/README.md

 # Fiberscore

 FiberScore (template-based detection method used to detect linear objects in cells) Implemeted in MatLab as part of my masters thesis.
+See wiki for more information.

 ## Installation